zeal3/Expense-Tracker/README.md

 Where Host, Port, User, Password are the ip+port and credentials for your MySql Server database : 'expensedb' can be kept as is since this is the name of our created database from our previous queries

+3) Install Mysql package

+`npm install mysql --save'

+4) Install Express package

+`npm install express --save`

-3) Start the backend server
+5) Start the backend server

 `node server.js`